realA10001986/Flux-Capacitor/README.md

 ##### &#9654; WiFi channel

-Here you can select one out of 13 channels, or have the FC choose a random channel for you.
+Here you can select one out of 11 channels, or have the FC choose a random channel for you.
 The default channel is 1.

-If you are in the US, please select a channel between 1 and 11.
-All above 11 are not legal.
-A future update will limit this to 11 channels.
+Preferred are channels 1, 6 and 11.

+If a WiFi Scan was done, a "proposed channel" is displayed, based on a rather simple heuristic.
+The banner is green when a channel is excellent, grey when it is impeded by overlapping channels, and when that banner is red operation in AP mode is not recommended due to channels all being used.

+The channel proposition is based on all WiFi networks found; it does not take non-WiFi equipment (babyphones, bluetooth devices, microwave ovens, etc) into account.
+WiFI channel selection is key for a trouble-free operation.
+Disturbed WiFi communication can lead to disrupted sequences, packet loss, hanging or freezing props, and other problems.
+A good article on WiFi channel selection is [here](https://community.ui.com/questions/Choosing-the-right-Wifi-Channel-on-2-4Ghz-Why-Conventional-Wisdom-is-Wrong/ea2ffae0-8028-45fb-8fbf-60569c6d026d).

 ---